EpicEric/sandhole/book/src/cli.md

           Beware that this can lead to false positives being blocked!

+      <b>--ip-allowlist</b> &lt;CIDR&gt;
+          Comma-separated list of IP networks to allow.
+Setting this will block unknown IPs from connecting

+      <b>--ip-blocklist</b> &lt;CIDR&gt;
+          Comma-separated list of IP networks to block.
+Setting this will allow unknown IPs to connect, unless --ip-allowlist is set

       <b>--idle-connection-timeout</b> &lt;DURATION&gt;
           Grace period for dangling/unauthenticated SSH connections before they are forcefully disconnected.